Suing an Abuser for Money

 - grant partial judgment in the abuser’s favor,

-- order you to pay reasonable attorney’s fees for the abuser and all reasonable costs of having to defend against your claim that the case was an abusive civil action.1
+- order you to pay reasonable attorney’s fees and costs that the abuser spent in his/her defense against your claim that the case was an abusive civil action.1

 1 TN ST § 29-41-106